BATTERY LIFE PROJECT

 Work Package 2

 Feasibility study to develop local facilities and competences for battery cell analysis, module refurbishment and second-life approval procedures.
+Philosophy for safe and simple mobile test and cycling procedures and workshop facilities are tested on single modules from ferry.

 Phase Two (Facilities and scalability)